jocortems/azurehybridnetworking/Multiple-VPN-Tunnels-From-CiscoCSR-to-AzureVNG/readme.md

 B        192.168.255.254 [20/0] via 10.0.255.254 (OUTSIDE_TWO), 02:07:00
 ```

-If we inspect the route closer we can see `traffic share count is 1` for each route; this effectively means that traffic arriving at interface GigabitEthernet3 destined to Azure will be load shared across both tunnels:
+If we inspect the route closer we can see `traffic share count is 1` for each route; this effectively means that traffic arriving at interface GigabitEthernet3 destined to Azure will be equally spread across both tunnels (ECMP):

 ```bash
 scus-onprem-csr#show ip route vrf INSIDE_VRF 10.0.0.0 255.255.0.0